 In this dressing, capers stand in for the salty, briny flavor of the anchovies, and I added copious amounts of spicy garlic.
 Olive oil and lemon finish and balance the dressing, making the most creamy, dreamy, vegan Caesar dressing.
 I adore it and can now have this favorite salad anytime.

 This dressing is so satisfying and easy to make using pantry staples.
-Serve this delectable, tender salad with homemade croutons, lemon wedges and vegan parmesan.
+Serve this delectable, tender salad with Sourdough Croutons or Homemade Coconut Oil Croutons, lemon wedges and vegan parmesan.
 Simple, easy and delicious!

 Vegan Caesar Dressing with Massaged Kale and Parmesan